raghavendersahdev/Cube_Rotoation/README.md

 # Cube_Rotoation

-This repository contains simple cube rotations and translations using the openGL and the MRPT api <br/>
+This repository contains simple cube rotations and translations using the openGL and the MRPT api, It also contains a pioneer robot which can be navigated on the 2D ground plane using the the arrow keys <br/>

 To run the code follow the instructions:

 ```